-WACC staff and contracted personnel and project partners must not:
+WACC staff, contracted personnel, project partners and volunteers must not:

-- Engage in sexual activity with anyone under the age of 18. - Sexually abuse or exploit children. - Subject a child to physical, emotional or psychological abuse, or neglect.

-Engage in any commercially exploitative activities with children including child labour, trafficking or pornography.
+- Engage in sexual activity with anyone under the age of 18. - Sexually abuse or exploit children. - Subject a child to physical, emotional or psychological abuse, bullying or neglect. - Engage in any commercially exploitative activities with children including child labour, trafficking or pornography.